szczyglis-dev/py-gpt/docs/source/configuration.rst

 Prompts
 ~~~~~~~

-* ``Use native API function calls``: Uses provider-native tool/function calling in Chat mode whenever the selected model/provider supports it.
-When disabled, PyGPT falls back to its legacy text-based command format and uses the command prompts configured below.
+* ``Native API tool calls``: Uses provider-native API tool/function calling whenever the selected model/provider supports it.
+When disabled, PyGPT invokes tools through its internal prompt-based command format and the command prompts configured below.
 Default: True.

-* ``Command execution: instruction``: Defines the main instruction used when PyGPT asks a model to emit tool calls in the legacy text-based command format instead of native API function calls. ``{schema}`` is replaced with the available command schema and ``{extra}`` with the configured footer.
+* ``Tool execution - system prompt``: Defines the main instruction used when PyGPT asks a model to emit tool calls in the legacy text-based command format instead of native API function calls. ``{schema}`` is replaced with the available command schema and ``{extra}`` with the configured footer.

-* ``Command execution: extra footer``: Appends additional instructions to the legacy/internal tool-call prompt after the generated command schema.
+* ``Tool execution - additional footer``: Appends additional instructions to the legacy/internal tool-call prompt after the generated command schema.
 Use it to customize how models should format or choose internal PyGPT commands when native function calling is not used.

-* ``Legacy command execution footer``: Provides an additional compatibility instruction used by older assistant/tool execution flows.
+* ``Tool execution - legacy API footer``: Provides an additional compatibility instruction used by older assistant/tool execution flows.
 It affects only legacy paths that still build command prompts instead of relying entirely on native provider tool calls.

-* ``Context: auto-summary (system prompt)``: Defines the system instruction sent to the auto-summary model when PyGPT generates a conversation summary/title for the context list.
+* ``Automatic conversation summary - system prompt``: Defines the system instruction sent to the auto-summary model when PyGPT generates a conversation summary/title for the conversation list.
 Editing it changes the style and rules of generated summaries.

-* ``Context: auto-summary (user message)``: Defines the user-message template used for automatic context summarization. ``{input}`` and ``{output}`` are replaced with conversation content before the summary request is sent.
+* ``Automatic conversation summary - user prompt``: Defines the user-message template used for automatic conversation summarization. ``{input}`` and ``{output}`` are replaced with conversation content before the summary request is sent.

 * ``Agent: evaluation prompt in loop [LlamaIndex] - % score``: Defines the LlamaIndex legacy-agent evaluation prompt that asks the evaluator to score the current result during a loop.
 The score is used to decide whether another improvement/evaluation step is needed.

 * ``Agent: evaluation prompt in loop [LlamaIndex] - % complete``: Defines the legacy LlamaIndex evaluation prompt that estimates how complete the current result is.
 The returned completion percentage participates in the agent loop's stop/continue decision.

-* ``Agent: system instruction [Legacy]``: Sets the base system instruction used by the legacy autonomous-agent implementation.
-It defines how that agent should approach goals, use available tools, and continue its work.
+* ``Autonomous mode - instruction``: Sets the base system instruction used by the autonomous mode.
+It defines how the autonomous loop should approach goals, use available tools, and continue its work.

-* ``Agent: continue [Legacy]``: Defines the follow-up instruction used when the legacy autonomous agent needs another iteration after an intermediate response.
+* ``Autonomous mode: continue``: Defines the follow-up instruction used when the legacy autonomous agent needs another iteration after an intermediate response.
 It tells the model to continue working toward the current goal rather than end the run.

-* ``Agent: continue (always, more steps) [Legacy]``: Defines the stronger continuation instruction used by legacy agent flows configured to keep iterating for additional reasoning/work.
+* ``Autonomous mode: continue (always, more steps)``: Defines the stronger continuation instruction used by legacy agent flows configured to keep iterating for additional reasoning/work.
 It is sent between iterations to request another step even when the previous response appears mostly complete.

-* ``Agent: goal update [Legacy]``: Defines how the legacy autonomous agent should report and update progress toward its current goal.
+* ``Autonomous mode: goal update``: Defines how the legacy autonomous agent should report and update progress toward its current goal.
 PyGPT uses this prompt when maintaining the goal state between iterations.

-* ``Expert: Master prompt``: Instruction (system prompt) for Master expert on how to handle slave experts.
-Instructions for slave experts are given from their presets.
+* ``Expert - system prompt``: Defines the system instruction that tells the current model how to delegate tasks to available Experts.
+Each Expert still receives the system prompt and tool/RAG configuration from its own preset.

 * ``Image generation``: Defines the instruction given to the prompt-enhancement LLM before an image-generation request when raw prompt mode is not used.
 It controls how the user's request is expanded or reformulated for the image model.